geekyquentin/CF_test-case-parser_and_runner/README.md

 `git clone https://github.com/geekyquentin/cf_test-case-parser_and_runner`

+[CMakeLists.txt](https://github.com/geekyquentin/cf_test-case-parser_and_runner/blob/master/CMakeLists.txt) might be having some executables added, and it throws errors when it doesn't find its corresponding source files.
+To remove the added executables from the list, run

+`./make.bat setup`

 Open a problem in the [codeforces site](codeforces.com).
 From its URL, get the **contest number** and the **problem letter** (for example, in https://codeforces.com/problemset/problem/1681/A, **contest_number** is **1681** and **problem_letter** is **A**).

 ### Get test cases